-Assertiveness, motivation, and supportive councelling and helping relationships link up to one another, and sides to it are laid bare by Buddha in his eminent words to householders [Link].
+Assertiveness, motivation, supportive councelling and helping relationships link up to one another.
+Sides to it are laid bare by Buddha in his counsels to householders [Link].

-Listening is present in councelling, but not all councelling is listening.
+Listening is present in counselling, but not all counselling is listening.
 And there is an element of empathic understanding in some cases (Einfühlung).
-[19, 105-6] ◊
+(Ib., 19, 105-6) ◇

 The title "counsellor" is in some cases self-conferred, and attempts to differentiate psychotherapy and counseling have not had much success.
-[14, 16]
+(Ib., 14, 16)

-A change of motivations could end conflicts or end up in conflicts, depending on others of the environment.
-Thus, smartness is not to be dispensed with.
+2. A change of motivations could end conflicts or end up in conflicts, depending on others of the environment.
+Thus, smartness is not to be dispensed with

-THE EFFECT of councelling is improvement or change in client behaviour.
+The effect of counselling is improvement or change in client behaviour.
+(Ib., 19)

-Length of treatment may vary A great aim is to deal more effectively Councelling facilitates meaningful understanding of self and/or environment and results in clarified conduct.
-One is to improve social and personal functioning, or standing.
-[17, 18, 20, 9] ◊
+Length of treatment may vary – A great aim is to deal more effectively – Counselling facilitates meaningful understanding of self and/or environment and results in clarified conduct. – One is to improve social and personal functioning, or standing.
+(Ib., 17, 18, 20, 9) ◇

-Accommodating oneself all passively is hardly the best accommodation to be found.
+3. Accommodating oneself all passively is hardly the best accommodation to be found.
 Having many options may be good, and a firm resolve.
-But it depends on such as one's circumstances.
+But it depends on such as one's circumstances

-THE PREFERRED setting in a helping profession would quite naturally be one's own clinic.
+The preferred setting in a helping profession would quite naturally be one's own clinic.
 However, through infancy, childhood, maturity, and senility man accommodates himself in some manner to the tasks, demands, and realities expected of him by others as well as by himself.
-[13, 4]
+(Ib., 13, 4)

 One has the opportunity to achieve role by experimentation, routine work, labels, interaction with the public, discussion, and by significant work work.
 And there are differences in approaches.
 They involve such as:

 By a helping relationship Carl Rogers understands "a relationship in which at least one of the parties has the intent of promoting the growth, development, maturity, improved functioning, improved coping with life of the other."
-Other aims are more appreciation of and/or more functional use of the latent inner resources of the individual. ◊◊
+Other aims are more appreciation of and/or more functional use of the latent inner resources of the individual.
+(Ib., 5) ◇◇

 Cochran, Jeff L., and Nancy H. Cochran.
 The Heart of Counseling: Counseling Skills through Therapeutic Relationships.
 2nd ed.
 London: Routledge, 2015.